 It is not surprising that homes inhabited by older people might be under-occupied.
 Houses bought or rented for families will accumulate empty bedrooms as members leave to create their own households or join others.
 The other side of the coin here is, that for those that remain, there may be growing problems around access, the cost of heating and maintenance, and the availability of support.
 If local, smaller, accessible and convivial housing was available – such as that proposed by Hope Cohousing in South Ronaldsay – some older people might be happy to move and release larger housing units to families etc.

 Given the sheer scale of under-occupation in Orkney, it was, thus, surprising that the Local Housing Strategy 2024-2029 (OIC 2024b) failed to address it in any significant way.
 If things carry on at the same rate as occurred between 2010 and 2020, then the predicted situation in 2040 rises to 91% of Orkney’s 65+ households being under-occupied (Shakespeare Martineau 2024, p.24).
 While this may not be a particularly reliable figure, it does show the direction of travel involved.
 Essentially, Orkney – and many other local councils – require an approach that increases the supply of smaller, accessible housing units that are attractive to older people living in larger properties.
 The latter could then be released to families and groups that can fill the space.
-The strategy document does accept that there is a shortage of one- and two-bedroom properties across the County but, sadly, doesn’t make any specific reference to this in the ‘Delivery Action Plan’.
+The strategy document (and SHIP) does accept that there is a shortage of one- and two-bedroom properties across the County.
+Sadly, it doesn’t properly recognize the scale of the development needed and what this can do to release under-occupied housing.

 An obvious, but not straightforward, question also arises around the number of empty properties in Orkney.
 Across Scotland in the 10 years up to 2023, long-term empty properties over 6 months increased by 68.4% (Scottish Government 2023c).
 In Orkney, in 2023, the number of empty properties was recorded as 252 and some 399 homes were registered as unoccupied homes – and exempt from paying council tax.
 Interestingly the same four council areas head the list for vacant properties as were top in under-occupation.
 Orkney was fourth again with 5.6% of properties being vacant (National Records of Scotland.
 2024b).
 There was a huge difference, however, in scale.
 The number of under-occupied properties was nearly 8 times the number vacant.
 That said a concerted effort to bring some of those vacant properties into use as housing might be helpful.
 Major questions here concern the number of units that are not worthwhile financially to reclaim; the location of services (mobile signals, power, water etc.), amenities, and employment opportunities; and the nature of the incentives that would be necessary.